EnteSuessSauer/HypeStats/ai/developer_notes.md

 3. **Nick Detection**: False positives in nick detection, especially for newer players
 4. **UI Scaling**: Some UI elements may not scale properly on high DPI displays
 5. **UI Responsiveness**: Large data fetching operations can cause brief UI pauses

+## Thread Safety Considerations

+When working with this codebase, keep in mind these threading-related guidelines:

+1. **Minimal Threading**: The application is designed to minimize thread usage; avoid introducing new threads unless absolutely necessary
+2. **Thread Cleanup**: Always use proper cleanup mechanisms (timeouts, try-finally, context managers) when working with threads
+3. **UI Updates**: Never update the UI directly from a non-main thread; always use signals/slots or callbacks
+4. **Batch Processing**: For long operations, follow the batch processing pattern with QCoreApplication.processEvents() to maintain UI responsiveness
+5. **Lock Usage**: When using locks, always use them with context managers to ensure proper release
+6. **Daemon Threads**: Background threads should be marked as daemon threads to prevent them from blocking application shutdown
+7. **Graceful Shutdown**: Always handle exceptions during application shutdown to ensure resources are properly released

 ## Future Feature Ideas